laul7klau/kubernetes-aws/README.md

 3. Set up the kubernetes dashboard.
    - chmod u+x setup-dashboard.sh
    - ./setup-dashboard.sh
-   - Access the dashboard using the link in the output of the script.
+   - Access the dashboard using the link and token from the output of the script.

 The cluster creation process on AWS will typically take 25-30mins.